 It sounds easy in theory, but in reality it’s often a trial-and-error process.
 You’ll need to try thinking like a customer, and address all doubts they may have about your products.
 Also, you’ll have to find out at what point the doubts appear and which element of your sales page should be devoted to testimonials.
 You can do A/B testing with different configurations or ask others for opinion.

 How to display testimonials?

 The way you display testimonials has a huge impact on how they are perceived.
 If you’re using Divi, you know that it has a testimonial module.
 It allows you to display an image, text of the testimonial, and its author’s name and occupation.
 You can customize it in Divi to achieve a nice effect.
 The module is designed to be clear and simple, and it communicates at the first sight that it contains testimonials.

 But what if you don’t want simple?
 What should you do if you want your testimonials to sweep your customers off their feet with sleek design?

 Take a look at our Testimonial Slider plugin, which contains three custom testimonial modules!
 This plugin gives you unlimited possibilities of displaying your testimonials to really impress your customers.
 It is perfectly designed, fully responsive, and the modules are easy to customize.
 And it comes with 6-month support and lifetime updates!
 But don’t take our word for it – check out the reviews here!

 Edyta, also known as Englishwriterka, is a Copywriter and a Creative Writer.
 She takes pride in creating the textual identity of Polish brands abroad.
-In her free time, she is writing a Young Adult novel in English and taking care of her family, which has now four members, including a puppy.
+In her free time, she writes a Young Adult novel in English and takes care of her family, which has now four members, including a puppy.
 She is Silesian, lives in Poland, writes in English, and loves all things Korean.
 The world is her mollusk.